Mido (footballer): Loan to Celta Vigo

 Celta Vigo made a loan offer for Mido in March, which was reported to have fallen through days later as it was not approved by FIFA.
 However, FIFA eventually allowed the move to go through and it was completed on 18 March.
 He scored on his Celta Vigo debut against Athletic Bilbao, which Celta won 2–1.
 Ajax valued Mido between the values of €5 million and €6 million, amidst interest from clubs in Italy and Spain.
 Newcastle United were reportedly on the verge of making a bid for Mido in May, but this was ruled out by Mido's agent Christophe Henrotay.
 Ajax attempted to make him return to the club, but he declined this, in favour of staying at Celta.
-He suffered a muscle injury whilst training in May, but was available to play in Celta's match against Villarreal CF, which saw Mido sent off in a game which Celta lost 5–0.
-Mido was linked with a move to A.S.
-Roma in late May, with Roma chairman Franco Sensi stating "I want Mido", but Ajax revealed they wanted €15 million for him.
+He suffered a muscle injury whilst training in May, but was available to play in Celta's match against Villarreal, which saw Mido sent off in a game which Celta lost 5–0.
+Mido was linked with a move to Roma in late May, with Roma chairman Franco Sensi stating "I want Mido", but Ajax revealed they wanted €15 million for him.
 Ajax turned down a loan move from Real Betis for Mido in June.
 Marseille were then believed to have made an offer for the striker and Celta were not ready to meet Ajax's asking price of €15 million.

 Marseille

 Ajax accepted a €12 million bid for Mido from Marseille in July, and completed the move on a five-year contract on 12 July 2003, which made Mido the most expensive Egyptian player ever.
 He made his debut for Marseille in 1–0 win over Guingamp on 1 August 2003.
 Jean-Pierre Papin gave praise to Mido, saying it was down to players like him that the French Ligue 1 was among the top European leagues.
 He scored against Real Madrid in a UEFA Champions League match in November, which Marseille lost 2–1.

 Mido stated in March 2004 that he may leave Marseille at the end of the 2003–04 season.
 An English club and several Spanish clubs were believed to be interested in signing Mido, who had been overshadowed at Marseille by Didier Drogba.
 Atlético Madrid, Zaragoza, Osasuna and former club Celta Vigo were all rumoured to be interested in signing Mido, with Atlético's interest being confirmed by their Technical Director Toni Muñoz.
-Meanwhile, Mido was caught speeding on the way to Marseille's game against AS Monaco, which resulted in a court hearing.
+Meanwhile, Mido was caught speeding on the way to Marseille's game against Monaco, which resulted in a court hearing.
 Reports suggested Roma were ready to sign Mido for a fee of €9 million even though Mido would be out injured for the rest of the French football season.
 Turkish side Beşiktaş revealed they wanted to sign him, and Mido said he was to have talks with Bobby Robson about a possible move to Newcastle United.